arcones/ansible-meetup/README.md

 - Add ssh + sudoers configuration that needs to be done in the raspi
 - Add raspbian docker image (for the raspis)
 - Change the localhost thingy of the playbooks!!!
-- Work on the playbook:
-    Add .vimrc
+- Add here info about the incremental playbooks-1,2,3 etc